dvershinin/fds/README.md

 ### Planned

-* block ranges in the Cloudflare firewall (kinda helper firewall for cloudflare) and works with both firewalld and cloudflare, e.g. http://jodies.de/ipcalc?host=114.119.128.0&mask1=18&mask2=24
 * declare a CDN of servers and push blocking commands across those server from one place (ansible-like), useful for dynamic blocking from the central server (honeypot)
 * drop outbound connections (shortcut to https://cogitantium.blogspot.com/2017/06/how-to-drop-outbound-connections-with.html)